Pistacia chinensis Chinese pistache

 Male trees are preferred by some, and the fruitless variety ‘Keith Davey’, a male clone, is planted here and there on campus.
 Male trees do shed a fair amount of wind-borne pollen in the spring, but allergenicity is generally low, and clinically insignificant compared to other pollens.

-P. vera from Syria and parts east is distinguished by tending to have only three leaflets and, of course, the much larger fruits containing the popular pistachio nuts of commerce.
+P. vera from Central Asia and Afghanistan is distinguished by having only 3–5 oval leaflets and, of course, the much larger fruits containing the popular pistachio nuts of commerce.
 In Persia the name was pistah.
 The tasty nut clearly arrived in the Mediterranean a long time ago, because the Greeks had a name for it, pistakion, whose Latin form pistacium was the basis of Linnaeus’ name Pistacia for the genus.
 The Atlas pistache P. atlantica is used as stock onto which to graft P. vera.
 It was pistachio nuts that Jacob sent to Egypt.
 Another species (P. lentiscus), the mastic tree, is mentioned in the book of Daniel, where the dirty old Elders falsely accuse Susannah of adultery.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
 Note on male trees added by John Rawlings; Hailen Mak, M.D., provided the note on allergenicity (c 2010).
-Minor edits to descriptions Sep 2019 (SP).
+Minor edits to descriptions (Sep 2019, SP).
+P. vera native range and leaf description clarified (Nov 2024, SP).